 Give a time frame to reply by to convey urgency: You are in demand!
 There’s no time for dilly-dallying.
 Say something like, “As you know this is a busy time of year for me, and as my openings are few and far between I’d really appreciate you letting me know before the weekend… (and here’s the important part) that this works for you.
 (Don’t say “if”… say “that”.)
 “If” leaves an opening for a back and forth that could go on for weeks!

 Sign off with a friendly “Thanks so much!” or “See you soon!”.

-4. Avoid giving a wide array of choices – this gives the perception that you’ve got a ton of space to choose from, when really you’ve trying your best to make this Tetris Puzzle fit in the best way it can.
+4. Avoid giving a wide array of choices – this gives the perception that you’ve got a ton of space to choose from which to choose when really you’ve trying your best to make this Tetris Puzzle fit in the best way it can.
 Go with your “ideal world” and offer accordingly.
 Make changes as needed but just offer one time slot in the beginning.

 5. Give priority to multi-sibling families.
 Families are busy these days and convenience can play an important role when parents are choosing extracurricular activities.
 While I would never want someone to sign their children in piano lessons for the sole sake of convenience, it goes a long way if you try your hardest to provide sibling-friendly time slots when scheduling.
 And, the best way to organize sibling-friendly time slots is when you are first starting your scheduling and your calendar is more flexible.

 6. Learn to say “sorry!”.
 If you run into a very inflexible family whose extracurricular activities read like the London train schedule then learn to say “Sorry it didn’t work out!
 If anything changes let me know.”
 More often than not they’ll find a way to make it work.
 Avoid disrupting other families (or your own family!) to cater to just one student.
 If they’re a committed student they’ll likely make the needed changes.
 If they don’t, it’s quite possible that they would cause a few scheduling problems for you during the year anyway.